kmk1986/TaskScheduler/readme.md

 ```

-This doesn't do anything until you call one of the following methods (before, on, after)
+This doesn't do anything until you call one of the following methods (before, between, on, after)

 ## .before